On the frequentist validity of Bayesian limits: Remote contiguity

 \section{Remote contiguity}

 Le~Cam's notion of contiguity describes an asymptotic version of absolute continuity, applicable to sequences of probability measures in a limiting sense \cite{LeCam60b}.
-A condensed overview of the most basic characterizations of contiguity and some essential references are found in appendix~\ref{sec:contiguity}.
-In this section we weaken the property in a way that is suitable to promote $\Pi$-almost-everywhere Bayesian limits to frequentist limits that hold everywhere.
+In this section we weaken the property of contiguity in a way that is suitable to promote $\Pi$-almost-everywhere Bayesian limits to frequentist limits that hold everywhere.